SikaStar/theano-recurrence/README.md

 ### Training
 `train.py` provide methods for training each model, if you want to change number of hidden neurons in each layer (at the moment only single layer models are supported to keep the things simple, although adding more layers is very trivial) then change the `n_h` inside each `train(..)`, which by default is set to 100.
-As the model is trained it stores the current best state of the model i.e set of weights (best = least training error), the stored model is in the `data\models\MODEL-NAME-best_model.pkl`, also this stored model can later be used for resuming training from last point or just for prediction/sampling.
+As the model is trained it stores the current best state of the model i.e set of weights (best = least training error), the stored model is in the `data\models\MODEL-NAME-best_model.pkl`, also this stored model can later be used for resuming training from the last point or just for prediction/sampling.
 If you don't want to start training from scratch and instead use the already trained model then set `use_existing_model=True` in argument to `train(..)`.
 Also optimization strategies can be specified to `train(..)` via `optimizer` parameter, currently supported optimizations are `rmsprop, adam and vanilla stochastic gradient descent` and can be found in `utilities\optimizers.py`.
 `b_path`, `learning_rate`, `n_epochs` in the `train(..)` specifies the 'base path to store model' (default = `data\models\`), 'initial learning rate of the optimizer', and 'number of epochs respectively'.
 During the training some logs (current epoch, sample, cross-entropy error etc) are shown on console to get an idea of how well learning is proceeding, logging frequency can be specified via `logging_freq` in the train(..).